Schahrjar/RNUscanner/README.md

 # RNUscanner
-A tool for mass screening RNU genes for any possible variants.
-These small nuclear RNA genes have been discovered to cause neurodevelopmental disorders but they are not covered in exome enrichments.
-However, there is a chance of off-target reads which RNUscanner captures by getting BAM files and returning any mismatches, even the low quality ones.
-It outputs per-sample VCF files and optionally annotates known variants.
+A tool for RNU genes screening for any possible variants.
+Small nuclear RNA genes' mutations cause neurodevelopmental disorders, but they are not covered in exome enrichments.
+However, there is a chance of off-target reads which RNUscanner captures by getting BAM files and returning any mismatches, even the low quality ones, and outputs per-sample VCF files and optionally annotates known variants.

 *The goal is to benefit the most from a huge amount of exome data, as many genetic patients have nothing availabe except an exome data, awaiting for diagnosis.*